MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 The gateway communicates on the following outbound ports: TCP 443, 5671, 5672, and from 9350 through 9354.
 The gateway doesn't require inbound ports.

 We recommend that you allow the IP addresses for your data region in your firewall.
-Please use the JSON files listed below which are updated weekly.
+Use the JSON files listed below, which are updated weekly.
 >* [Public Cloud](https://www.microsoft.com/en-us/download/details.aspx?id=56519)
 >* [US Gov](https://www.microsoft.com/en-us/download/details.aspx?id=57063)
 >* [Germany](https://www.microsoft.com/en-us/download/details.aspx?id=57064)